 My younger brother, Joshua (14), and my little sister, Elizabeth (2), both have forms of autism.

 Joshua has Asperger’s Syndrome.
-On the spectrum, he has what’s considered “high functioning” autism, which means that some of what he does is like the average person, but several of his personality traits are different and enhanced.
+On the spectrum, he has what’s considered “high functioning” autism spectrum disorder (ASD), which means that some of what he does is like the average person, but several of his personality traits are different and enhanced.

 Elizabeth has a stronger form of autism.
 Her behavior, mental processes, functionality, emotions – all of these things are affected by the way her brain works.